Silvana Santos Broadhead and Patrick Broadhead

 Lori Baker and Jeffrey Banker

-Lori Baker and Jeffrey Banker fulfilled a joint dream in 2009 by combining their culinary skills—he’s the chef and she’s the pastry chef—as well as their names to open the San Francisco restaurant Baker & Banker.
+Lori Baker and Jeffrey Banker fulfilled a joint dream in 2009 by combining their culinary skills—he’s the chef and she’s the pastry chef—as well as their names to open the San Francisco restaurant Baker & Banker [now closed].
 Together, they maintain the restaurant, care for their 14-month-old baby and still make time for intimate dinners together.